 When my brother and I were little, we dreaded homemade pizza night.
 Aside from the fact that we weren’t allowed to run around like banshees and chug pitchers of root beer like we would have at the pizza parlour, homemade pizza protocol in the 80’s was just pitiful by today’s standards.
 The dough came from a mix and was much too soft for a nice, thin crust pizza.
 Vegetables were thrown on raw, causing them to release water when cooked and compromise the already craptacular crust.
-Oven temperatures were set at 375 degrees.
-Do I need to go on?
+Oven temperatures were set at 375 degrees, in case that you do not have where to cook it, pizza ovens for sale Melbourne sells portable and highly versatile ovens.

 Fortunately for us, great pizza has come into fashion, which means that the information and tools to make great pizza are more readily available.
 Once you know a few basics, making your own pizza is infinitely more rewarding than ordering one.
 And you’ll only get better and better at it the more you do it.